pomerium/pomerium/docs/enterprise/reference/configure.md

 Will add an `X-Email` header with a value of the `email` claim.

 Use this option if you previously relied on `x-pomerium-authenticated-user-{email|user-id|groups}`.

-#### Override Certificate Name

-Secure service communication can fail if the external certificate does not match the internally routed service hostname/[SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
-This setting allows you to override that value.

 #### X-Forward-For HTTP Header